jakbrtz/Minecraft-1.17-Minigames/readme.md

 * Stepping stones - Not Quite 'Tip-Toe' from Fall Guys
 * Door dash - Not Quite 'Door Dash' from Fall Guys
 * Parkour - but it sucks
+* Hurdles - run to the end with speed boost and jump boost
 * Glass Maze - literally the only original idea I had